-There's a total lunar eclipse to photograph on May 26–get prepared to photograph it with our ultimate guide
+When there's a total lunar eclipse to photograph, get prepared for it with our ultimate how-to-photograph guide

 Have you ever seen a ‘Blood Moon’?
 The colloquial term for a total lunar eclipse, it’s something that’s visible from most places on Earth every few years.
 Totally safe to observe with the naked eye and to photograph, it’s a slow-burning celestial spectacle that most people wait to come to them, though at its peak it’s a dramatic sight as a full Moon shines red, orange and pink.
 It’s typically the highlight of the astronomical calendar.